SUSE-Enceladus/google-click-to-deploy/k8s/rancher-prime-byos/README-mpdev.md

 If you have pushed up test images with a different tag suffix than `-gcmp` then just update the `rancher_tag` value's suffix to match.

-# The following instructions have not yet been validated - DO NOT USE
+# The following instructions have not yet been validated - correct as needed

 ## Build the deployer image

 Build the deployer image you want to test, specifying the tag associated with the specific set of Rancher and supporting images as the RELEASE value, e.g.
-`5.2.1-gcmp`, and the build target `app/build`, the make command would look
+`2.7.9-gcmp`, and the build target `app/build`, the make command would look
 like:

 ```shell